AndreVarandas/Is-Vue-At-The-Top/README.md

 ## Deployment

 Can be deployed directly to herokuapp.com.
 Simply create a new heroku project and push to the new heroku remote.
+Don't forget to add the `token` as an env variable (config vars).

 ## Built With